-In the nearly three years since my article Obtaining Out-of-State Evidence for State Court Civil Litigation: Where to Start? was published in the Georgia Bar Journal, several additional states have adopted the Uniform Interstate Depositions and Discovery Act.
-Included in that article was a chart with citations to each state’s statute or rule on getting out-of-state subpoenas.
-Given […]
+In the three years since my article Obtaining Out-of-State Evidence for State Court Civil Litigation: Where to Start? was published in the Georgia Bar Journal, several additional states have adopted the Uniform Interstate Depositions and Discovery Act.
+Included in that article was a chart with citations to each state’s statute or rule on getting out-of-state subpoenas, but it’s […]

 Don’t let state lines inhibit your discovery process in state-court litigation.
 You simply need to know where to start.